Marchie/marchie.io/content/posts/drone-pipelines-for-aws-lambda-functions/index.md

     - testnet
 ```

-Next up, we have the networks array.[^docker-network] We specify the network as `testnet`, which is a reference to a
+Next up, we have the networks array.
+We specify the network as `testnet`, which is a reference to a
-network that we define later on in the `docker-compose.yml` file:
+network that we define later on in the `docker-compose.yml` file:[^docker-network]

 [^docker-network]: A Docker network provides a mechanism for Docker containers to communicate with each other.